4 Auto Reply Messages for Business & Support

 Auto replies are useful for a variety of situations.
 For when people dare reach out to you during your holidays; for customer support enquiries; or for people who are simply swamped with emails.

 But what does a professional auto reply message look like?
-No matter the scenario, every auto reply should contain below 4 best practices.
-Here are some examples that you can tailor to your own case.
+No matter the scenario, every auto reply should contain the below four best practices.
+Here are some examples that you can tailor to your own use case.

 One main point of auto replies is setting expectations.
 When can the other side reasonably expect an answer?
-In a research on the psychology of waiting lines, it's shown that a known wait feels shorter than an unknown wait.
+In a study on the psychology of waiting lines , it's shown that a known wait feels shorter than an unknown wait.

 But especially in customer support, you find many auto reply emails lacking a specification about the estimated time to response.
 "We'll get back to you as soon as possible" isn't very reassuring.

 Transparency is another valuable ingredient to add to auto replies.
-This is mainly due to the power of the because justification.
-In a famous Harvard University study, the researchers asked people waiting in line to print whether they could cut in line.
+This is mainly due to the power of the because justification .
+In a famous Harvard University study , the researchers asked people waiting in line to use the printer whether they could cut in line.
 They used three variations of the question:

 - "Hello.
 I have 5 pages.
 May I use the machine?"